curl/everything-curl/usingcurl/downloads/content-disp.md

 delivered, and curl can be told to use that hint to name its local file.
 The `-J / --remote-header-name` enables this.
-If you also use the `-O` option, it makes curl use the file name from the URL by default and only *if* there's actually a valid Content-Disposition header available, it switches to saving using that name.
+If you also use the `-O` option, it makes curl use the file name from the URL by default and only *if* there is actually a valid Content-Disposition header available, it switches to saving using that name.

 `-J` has some problems and risks associated with it that users need to be